Paws in Parks

 - Keep your dog outside of playground boundaries.

 - Do not allow your dog to dig holes in a City park.

 - Do not let your dog jump up on people.

-- Ensure you have control of your dog at all times, whether on or off-leash.
+- Ensure you have control of your dog at all times, both on and off-leash.

-Paws in Parks provides off-leash access to accommodate the needs of dog owners to exercise their pets; to reduce the congestion of dogs and their owners along Dallas Road; and to ensure the basic needs of other parks users are not unduly compromised by off-leash areas.
+Paws in Parks provides off-leash access for dog owners to exercise their pets, reduces the congestion of dogs and their owners along Dallas Road, and ensures the basic needs of other parks users are not unduly compromised by off-leash areas.

-Learn more about Paws in Parks: Paws in Parks brochure [PDF - 464 KB]
+Learn more about Paws in Parks here [PDF].

-Spear grass is a wild plant that thrives in the type of dry soils found in many green spaces during the summer months.
+Spear grass is a wild plant that thrives in the type of dry soil found in many green spaces during the summer months.
 The pointed seeds can become tangled in animals as they walk through the grass.
-To help your four-legged friend avoid spear grass, keep them out of tall, dry gassy areas.
+To help your four-legged friend avoid spear grass, keep them out of tall, dry, grassy areas.
 After a romp outside, brush their paws, ears and eyes.

 The City has conducted several trials to control spear grass.
-The current proctice is to keep problem areas cut to a height of 50mm to slow the production of seeds.
+To help slow the production of seeds, our current practice is to keep problem areas cut to a height of 50mm.

 No Dog Areas